broksonic21/storybook-optional-dependencies/README.md

 Reproduction steps
 * Clone repo
-* npm install - get peer dependency issues
+* `npm install` - get peer dependency issues
-* run with npm install --no-strict-peer-deps, see that it passes
+* run with `npm install --no-strict-peer-deps`, see that it passes